abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 // join() is just like a get() method; used to get value out from streams/futures
 ```

-### Reactive way
+### with Reactive Data Streams
-- cleaner syntax
-- declarative
+- declarative (cleaner syntax)
 - resuable patterns
-- extremely faster
+- async data streams (faster response times)
+- backpressure to slow down publisher

-Since Java 9 we have a **Flow API** that standardizes the operations on reactive libraries, just like JPA for persistance tools.
+Since Java 9 we have a **Flow API** (`java.util.concurrent.Flow`) that standardizes the operations on reactive libraries, just like JPA for persistance tools.

 ## Iterator vs Observer
 Similar design patterns, but the only difference is who controls the data flow.